 When people already trust you, they will actually do it.
 I’ve benefited from a lot of pre-sales this way.
 The problem is, a lot of people are going to think you have a really great idea but won’t take out their wallets and pay you.
 If they don’t pay you, then what’s the point?
 If you can get those pre-sales rolling in, that’s great.
 Also, I would suggest not running ads on it, unless you’re looking for customer value.

 If you still need to know customer value, start with your audience first and see how it comes out.
 Once you have your metrics and a formula, put it into an Excel sheet where you can scale it out and make it more predictable and that’s when you can start to think about these other channels.

-The other thing with customer acquisition is that, in 2019, you have to think about how you’re going to have a multi-touch attribution type of funnel.
+The other thing with customer acquisition is that you have to think about how you’re going to have a multi-touch attribution type of funnel.
 People won’t be just looking at you on one of your channels.
 They’ll probably check out multiple channels, whether you have three or 14.

 A lot of the people who buy from us tell us that they found us on our blog first.
 Maybe they’ll catch us on YouTube after that and then watch a livestream.
 Or they’ll watch a webinar and eventually we’ll meet in person.
 There are so many different touch points.

 Maybe the timing won’t be right and they might not buy from us until six months later.
 A tool like Wicked Reports is great for small businesses: